Understanding User Roles in Canvas

 Observer

-Observers can view course content and student progress without interacting or contributing.
+Observers can view course content without interacting or contributing.
+Paired observers can also see grades for the indicated student.

 TA (Teacher Assistant)